artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module3_B/README.md

-# Module 3 - VeeR EH1 microarchitecture
+# Module 3 - The VeeR EH1 core: Benchmarking, Performance Counters and ISA Extensions

 ## Previous work to complete between June 15 and 18: